What is Textiles?

 You will work on a series of projects, typically lasting for 6 weeks.
 You will be encouraged to explore your own responses to a fashion or textile design brief, researching and developing your ideas by means of considered drawing and photographs, investigating form and tone in particular, within sketchbooks, mood boards and design sheets before moving on to more resolved final pieces.
 You will have access to many materials and tools and will be shown different processes through workshop and studio activities.
 You will be encouraged to explore the work of other artists, designers, and cultures.
 Alton is not the centre of the art world so we regularly organise visits to art galleries, exhibitions and design studios and each February we take a party of students to an overseas city.
 In recent years we have visited New York, San Francisco, St Petersburg and Beijing.

-4 to 5 hours private study per week is expected at AS.
+4 to 5 hours private study per week is expected.

 How will I be assessed?